appirio-tech/tc-common-tutorials/docker/tc-platform/README.md

 Run `source env.sh` to create the environment variables.

 Then run `docker-compose up build-tc-website` to build the code and create jboss and tc-website wars.

 Finally run `docker-compose up run-tc-website` to run the jboss created above and setup apache.

 The console is like this: http://take.ms/wPZwi when it's ready to access the tc-website.

 ## Verification
-Add the following entries to your hosts file: docker-ip	local.tc.cloud.topcoder.com
+Add the following entry to your hosts file:
+`<docker-ip>	local.tc.cloud.topcoder.com`

-Where docker-ip is the ip address of your docker box.
-It should be 127.0.0.1 on Linux.
+Where `<docker-ip>` is the ip address of your docker box.
+It should be set to `127.0.0.1` on Linux or `192.168.99.100` on Windows/macOS if you are using Docker Toolbox.

-Open: https://local.tc.cloud.topcoder.com/tc, the page is like: http://take.ms/r5A9U
-Open: https://local.tc.cloud.topcoder.com/tc?module=Login, the page is like http://take.ms/uxt4K

-Login with: heffan/password, and after logged-in successfully, it will redirect user to page like: http://take.ms/O3AaE and finally to the official topcoder.com page.
+### Authentication
+1. Visit https://local.tc.cloud.topcoder.com/tc - accept the self-signed SSL certificate.
+See http://take.ms/r5A9U
+2. Now visit https://local.tc.cloud.topcoder.com/tc?&module=Login - login with `heffan/password`.
+See http://take.ms/uxt4K
+3. You will be redirected to an interstitial page then the main site (https://www.topcoder.com/my-dashboard/).
+See http://take.ms/O3AaE
+4. Now visit https://local.tc.cloud.topcoder.com/tc?module=MyHome - to switch from the main site back to docker.

 You can now try the following pages:
 TC WAR: